KrisAirdancer/Calculator/README.md

 # Calculator

-A calculator I am currently builing in Java as a practice project.
+A basic calculator built using Java Swing.

+Can do basic arithmatic and has a negative function.